-Facebook began trading publicly in mid-May following one of the most anticipated stock offerings in history.
-The IPO priced at $38, at the top of a projected range that Facebook had already boosted just days earlier.
+Facebook Inc. began trading publicly in mid-May following one of the most anticipated stock offerings in history.
+The initial public offering of stock priced at $38, at the top of a projected range that Facebook had already boosted just days earlier.

 Although many investors had hoped for a big first-day pop, Facebook’s stock opened on May 18 at $42.05 and fluctuated between $45 and $38 throughout the day.
 It closed barely above its IPO price, at $38.23.

-The company, along with the investment banks that led the IPO, is the subject of dozens of shareholder lawsuits.
+The company, along with the investment banks that led the IPO, is the subject of at least two shareholder lawsuits.
 They allege that analysts at the large underwriting investment banks cut their financial forecasts for Facebook just before the IPO and told only a handful of clients.
-Facebook and the banks overseeing the IPO insist that nothing about its IPO process was illegal or even out of the ordinary.
+Morgan Stanley has declined to comment.
+Facebook calls the lawsuits “without merit.”

 Here’s how Facebook’s stock has traded since the IPO: